 The Board considers that the current directors provide the necessary diversity of skills, experience and independence appropriate for the Company's current projects and business.
 However, a formal Board skills matrix setting out the mix of skills and diversity that the Board currently has or is looking to achieve in its membership has not been established, and therefore the Company does not comply with Recommendation 2.2.
-A Board skills matrix setting out the mix of skills and diversity that the Board aims to achieve will be progressively introduced as the size and level of activities of the Company expands in the future.
+A Board skills matrix setting out the mix of skills and diversity that the Board diversity that the Board aims to achieve will be progressively introduced as the size and level of activities of the Company expands in the future.

 The Company does not comply with Recommendation 2.4, which requires that a majority of the Directors are independent.
-Messrs Thomas Borman, Godfrey Gomwe and Alexander Haller, are considered to be independent Directors.
+Messrs Thomas Borman and Godfrey Gomwe are considered to be independent Directors.
 Mr Denis Waddell, non-executive Chairman, is not considered to be independent as he provides consulting services to the Company totalling approximately 10 days per month.
-Mr Mark Palmer, non-executive director, is not considered to be independent as he is associated with Tembo Capital, a substantial shareholder (22.80% shareholding) of the Company.
+Non-executive directors Messrs Mark Palmer and Philip Kotze are not considered to be independent as they are associated with the Company's substantial shareholders Tembo Capital (19.02% shareholding) and Clover Alloys (7.88% shareholding) respectively.
 Mr Errol Smart is the Managing Director and CEO of the Company.